 Areas of sand and gravel that were washed out of the ice by water flowing from the melting glacier are known as outwash plains.
-Several outwash plains are shown on Plate 1 in yellow and designated by the number 3.
+Several outwash plains are shown in yellow on the geologic map and designated by the number 3.
 Wherever the outwash was deposited on the ground, it formed a relatively flat surface.
 In some places, however, the sand and gravel was deposited on top of stagnant glacial ice, particularly on the Missouri Coteau.
-In such areas, the original flat surface collapsed when the stagnant ice melted and the surface is rolling (Figure 12).
+In such areas, the original flat surface collapsed when the stagnant ice melted and the surface is rolling (fig. 10).
 The large area of outwash in central Kidder County is an example of such a collapsed area.